Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: GSBZ and NHSE beyond 1D

 and $\mathcal{N}_L(k_1, k_2) = \mathcal{N}_R^*(k_1, k_2)$.
 Meanwhile, $\u{u}_{R/L, \alpha}(\vec{k})$ are biorthogonal to each other: $\u{u}^*_{L,\alpha}(k_1,k_2) \cdot \u{u}_{R,\alpha'}(k_1,k_2) = \delta_{\alpha, \alpha'}$.

-In the end, it can be checked that our analytical wave functions for the corner mode in \Cref{eq:cor2}, the edge modes in \Cref{eq:vec_edge} and \Cref{eq:vec_edge1}, and the bulk modes in \Cref{eq:vec_bulk} and \Cref{eq:vec_bulk1} mutually satisfy biorthogonal relations.
-Therefore, we obtain the entire set of eigenmodes of the NH Lieb model under complete OBC:
+In the end, we verify that the analytical wave functions built for the corner mode in \Cref{eq:cor2}, the edge modes in Eqs.~(\ref{eq:vec_edge}) and (\ref{eq:vec_edge1}), and the bulk modes in Eqs.~(\ref{eq:vec_bulk}) and (\ref{eq:vec_bulk1}) mutually satisfy biorthogonal relations.
+We therefore obtain the entire set of $O(N^n)$ skin eigenmodes of the NH Lieb model under complete OBC: